marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_02_knowing_your_variable.md

 But speaking of playing, how about another exercise?

  4. Exercise 004 - Make a program that reads an input from the user and display it on the screen its type and all informations about it.
 [Solution, if you need](https://github.com/marcoshsq/Python_Crash_Course/blob/main/01_Python_Crash_Course/01_Fundamentals/02_First_steps/ex004.py)

 ---

+### Lesson Wrap Up:

+Data Types:

+    Integers:	-2, -1, 0, 1, 2, 3, 4, 5
+    Floating-point numbers:	-1.25, -1.0, --0.5, 0.0, 0.5, 1.0, 1.25
+    Strings:	'a', 'aa', 'aaa', 'Hello!', '11 cats'
+    Bool: True, False, 0, 1

+String Concatenation and Replication:

+    # String concatenation
+    'Alice' 'Bob'
+    'AliceBob'

+    # String Replication:
+    'Alice' * 5
+    'AliceAliceAliceAliceAlice'

+Variables:

+    '''You can name a variable anything as long as it obeys the following rules:

+    - It can be only one word.
+    - It can use only letters, numbers, and the underscore (_) character.
+    - It can’t begin with a number.
+    - Variable name starting with an underscore (_) are considered as "unuseful`. '''

+The str(), int(), and float() Functions:

+      Integer to String or Float:

+      str(29)
+      #output: '29'
+      print(f'I am {29} years old.')
+      #output: I am 29 years old.
+      str(-3.14)
+      #output: '-3.14'

+      Float to Integer:

+      int(7.7)
+      #output: 7
+      int(7.7) + 1
+      #output: 8

+---